 Outcomes

 Once parking supply and demand are in balance, it becomes possible to re-locate parking from shopping streets to the first 5-10 spots on each side street.
 Smartphone apps guide patrons to the closest available free spot.
-This frees up space on shopping streets for level access public transport stops and protected bicycle lanes, which can bring more customers to shopping streets as congestion worsens.
+This frees up space on shopping streets for level access public transport stops and protected bicycle lanes, which, as congestion worsens, are better placed to bring more customers to shopping streets.

 Other information on parking